buseatalay/buseatalay/README.md

-## 😄 Pronouns: She/Her
+## 😄 Pronouns:
+She/Her
-## ⚡ Fun fact: I love watching sunsets by the sea 🌅 and ı'm a paragliding pilot 🪂 and one day I’ll start traveling the world 🌍✈️.
+## ⚡ Fun fact: I love watching sunsets by the sea 🌅 and I'm a paragliding pilot 🪂 and one day I’ll start traveling the world 🌍✈️.